 Our experience over the years with crested geckos has seen significant individual differences in the way they move.

-While broadly we affirm that their movements are limited, some crested geckos can be on the move for longer durations.
+While broadly we affirm that their movements are limited, some crested geckos can be on the move for long durations.
 Also, while some will be comfortable moving on you, especially your arms, not all will be happy to do so.

 As far as agility goes, again we have noted reasonable individual differences.
 While by and large they remain less agile creatures, some of them can actually move fairly fast, at least in comparison to others.